 Spiritual Disciplines for Today

 After graduating from seminary, I hung my degree on a shingle and opened for business.
-Four years of all-nighters, Greek and Hebrew translations, and theological games of "Luther says," and I was ready to exegete Ephesians with the best of them and shepherd God's people.
-God wasn't ready to use me.
-He needed to teach me first to be still and know Him.
+Four years of all-nighters, Greek and Hebrew translations, and theological games of “Luther says,” and I was ready to discuss Ephesians with the best of them and shepherd God’s people.
+Yet God wasn’t ready to use me just then.
+He first needed to teach me to be still and know Him.

-Musicians know that you can't play Rachmaninoff without practicing scales every day.
-A spiritual connection with God that feeds you so that you can feed others starts with everyday life.
-The resurgence of the spiritual disciplines gives us tools for this connection, but often we don't know how to use them or teach them in a practical way to the women in our church who have demanding bosses and even more demanding kids.
+Musicians know that you can’t play Rachmaninoff without practicing scales every day.
+A spiritual connection with God that feeds you so that you can serve others starts with each and every day.
+We have many tools to utilize for this connection, but often we don’t know how to use them.
+Or we aren’t sure how to teach them in a practical way to the women in our church.
+We both need to practice this connection every day.
 What is the secret to practicing scales in our spiritual lives?

-Another path is daily devotionals, such as Oswald Chamber's My Utmost for His Highest or The High Calling's online devotional (www.thehighcalling.org).
+Another path is daily devotionals, such as Oswald Chamber’s My Utmost for His Highest or The High Calling’s online devotional by Eugene Peterson (http://www.thehighcalling.org/).
 These tend to be shorter and ideal for busy lives.
-They can be read at meal times or while you relax in the bath in the evenings (although always watch out for computers near open bodies of water!).

 Currently my favorite way to access the Bible is through audio.
-Several ministries have downloadable MP3 files that you can listen to through your computer, from a CD in the car, or on your iPod while folding laundry (for those of you who take that extra step of folding your clothes rather than wearing them directly from the dryer, which is my favorite method).
+Several ministries have downloadable MP3 files that you can listen to through your computer, from a CD in the car, or on your iPod while folding laundry.

-Because of lunch meetings and kids' expectations, fasting can be tricky.
-Schedule time in advance, blocking time in your day for meeting with God.
-Don't overwhelm yourself with a large commitment at first.
-Fast one meal instead of the whole day most attempt.
+Because of lunch meetings and kids’ expectations, fasting can be tricky.
+To help, schedule time in advance, and try fasting one meal instead of one day.
 Use that hour to pray when you would be eating.
-Don't worry about what you will pray.
+Don’t worry about what you will pray.
 If you run out of things to talk about with God, put on some music or find your favorite Psalm.
-As the afternoon goes by and your stomach growls, use that as small reminders of Christ's sacrifice for us, breaking His body and spilling His blood, and of the hope we have in the wedding feast of the Lamb.
+As the afternoon goes by and your stomach growls, use that as small reminders of Christ’s sacrifice for us.

 Instead of meal fasting, you may choose to give up a certain item for a set time.
-A friend decided to give up Kettle Salt and Fresh Ground Pepper Krinkle Cut Chips because she found that when she felt hopeless, she turned to the bag of chips for comfort and security rather than to God.
-I'm still trying to convince myself to give up TV for a month (if only I could find a month that doesn't have any shows on that I like).
+If you seek comfort and security in an object, instead of God, trying a fast from that item.
+(I’m still trying to convince myself to give up TV for a month.
+If only I could find a month that doesn’t have any shows on that I like).

-Often in our fast-forward and niche-scheduling society, we forget that we are called to sacrifice, and we forget to teach sacrifice to our women who are looking for quick answers.
+Often in our fast-forward and niche-scheduling society, we forget that we are called to sacrifice, and we forget to teach sacrifice to our ladies who are looking for quick answers.

-For me, finding time to practice piano every day requires discipline, but creativity alleviates the stress.
-If I can't devote myself for hours or even one hour to the piano, I dedicate five minutes, perhaps while waiting for the spaghetti water to boil, to run through scales and exercises.
+For me, finding time to practice piano everyday requires discipline, but creativity alleviates the stress.
+If I can’t devote myself for hours or even one hour to the piano, I dedicate five minutes, perhaps while waiting for the spaghetti water to boil, to run through scales.
 Our spiritual life calls for the same type of thought.
-We may not have hours every day or every week, but we can dig out time to focus on Christ if we desire.
+We may not have hours every day or every week, but we can dig out time to see our Groom if we desire.